Technically, because TV-B-Gone is a brand name, this is a "TV-B-Gone clone."

 - NPN transistor - $0.10

-- Small pushbutton - $0.29 (This is slightly different than the one I used)
+- Small pushbutton - $0.27 (note: this is slightly different than the one I used)

 - AVR programmer (I used a USBtinyISP, a good, cheap programmer made from a kit)

 - Computer with internet access; I predict you are using one right now :-)

 Step 2: To Use an Oscillator or Not...

 - It is much more accurate and doesn't vary near as much as the internal oscillator.
 This can make the difference between it working and not.

 - It adds about 50 cents extra cost.

 - It takes up more space.